 Zereshk Polo (Barberry Rice with Chicken)

-Iranian Food Recipes: Baghali Polo (Dill and Fava Bean Rice)
+Baghali Polo (Dill and Fava Bean Rice)

 One of the Best Iranian Food Recipes: Hearty Stews (Khoresht)

-Ghormeh Sabzi (Herb Stew with Beef)
+• Ghormeh Sabzi (Herb Stew with Beef)

-Fesenjan (Pomegranate and Walnut Stew)
+• Fesenjan (Pomegranate and Walnut Stew)

 Traditional Appetizers and Sides

-Mast-o-Khiar (Yogurt with Cucumber)
+Mast-o-Khiar (Yoghurt with Cucumber)

 Ingredients: